Azure/adx-mon/README.md

 ## Testing alertrules
-Prereq: some k8s cluster you have kubeconfig for.
+Prereq: some k8s cluster you have kubeconfig for (can be minikube or kind)

 1. az login to the account that has acces to the kusto clusters.
 1. apply crds :  k apply -f kustomize/bases/alertrules_crd.yaml
 1. apply your alert rules (probably in a different repo)
 1. cd cmd/alerter
 1. go run . --kusto-endpoint "<database>=<kustourl>"  --kubeconfig ~/.kube/config.
 The database much match the one in your alert rule (case-sensitive)
-1. optioally specicfy arugments that will be filled into query if needed like --region uksouth
+1. optionally specicfy arugments that will be filled into query if needed like --region uksouth
 1. You should both see  "Creating query executor for..." and "Fake Alert Notification Recieved..." if your query gets results.